 - Requests for exceptions to how the property will be used.

 - Disputes over boundaries.
 The property deeds specify the exact boundaries of the land.
 Sometimes there are disputes about who owns the land.
-Surveyors are often used to verity exact boundaries.
+Surveyors are often used to verify exact boundaries.
 Developers may need to acquire nearby property to achieve their goals.
 Once the boundaries are clear, experienced lawyers may work with the property owner to purchase or lease neighboring property.

 Additional permits and special permits are sometimes necessary to regrade property, manage traffic issues while the property is being developed, to subdivide land, and other issues.
-If the government is developing property that has a public use, the government may seek to acquire property through eminent domain.
+If the government is developing a property that has a public use, the government may seek to acquire property through eminent domain.

 A variance is a formal request to alter the existing zoning approved use of the land.
 A zoning board can approve a variance if the property owner can show that the current use creates a hardship.
 For example, variances often request to change the setback requirements, add space for parking, change the allowed height (to allow additional offices), and other improvements.

 Variances generally fall into two categories – use variances and size/area variances.
-An example of a use variance is when commercial owner may seek a variance to add a home to the site.
+An example of a use variance is when a commercial owner may seek a variance to add a home to the site.
 An area variance is often requested to allow builders to make practical changes that save a lot of money but don’t significantly change the layout of the developed land from other nearby properties.

 Generally, a local zoning board decides when to grant variances.
 Experienced land use development lawyers understand the requirements to obtain variance approval.